 The Transfer & Career Center’s mission is to help students achieve their transfer and career goals by providing students with the tools and guidance to be successful.
 The center supports the modalities of in-person and online services.
 The center staff assists students to identify a major or field of interest.
 The center also provides access to online tools and one-on-one assistance to help prepare students for the transfer process.
 The center strives to provide educational equity by addressing the diverse needs of the EVC student population.
 The center staff can help students understand the eligibility criteria and the admissions process for CSU, UC, and private institutions through the use of web-based tools and resources.
-The center is also a place to explore careers, choose a major, research and apply for jobs & internships, prepare for interviews, and connect with employers.
+The center is also a place to explore careers, choose a major, and connect with employers.

 Transfer Center Services

 - ADT (AA-T, AS-T) Informational Workshops

 - Cal State East Bay TAG